0

 Germination Requirements For Starting Seeds (soil, light, water, temperature)

-Consider soil preference, temperature preference and light preference for all of the crops you will be starting from seed.
+Consider soil preference, temperature preference, and light preference for all of the crops you will be starting from seed.

 Market Garden Mixed Crops vs. Monocrops

-If you plan to start seeds in one to four flats total for the year or for the season this likely means you have a mixed market garden or large scale home production garden.
-If you're trying to do all that all in just a few cell trays that contain mixed varieties keep in mind that you may want to find the best average temperature to set your heat mat on.
-You may also decide to use other methods to take care of those soil temperature needs such as starting some trays inside and others in an unheated space like a shed or garage.
+If you plan to start seeds in one to four flats total for the year or the season, you likely have a mixed market garden or large-scale home production garden.
+If you're trying to do all that in just a few cell trays that contain assorted varieties, remember that you may want to find the best average temperature to set your heat mat on.

 Do You Need a Heating Mat to Start Your Seeds?

-You will need a heat mat if...
+You will need a heat mat to start your seeds if...

-If you need to start a large quantity of seeds and ensure uniform germination and growth, using a heat mat for propagation is one of the best ways to get an even start.
+• If you need to start a large quantity of seeds and ensure uniform germination and growth, using a heat mat for propagation is one of the best ways to get an even start.

 Looking Up Plant Varieties’ Needs on Your Seed Supplier’s Website